 Looking across the water from Newport, we couldn’t help but wonder what was waiting for us just over the Claiborne Pell Bridge!
-We had heard Jamestown would be a great day trip in Rhode Island, but we didn’t realize how many fun things to do there actually were.
-Join us as we take you on the Newport ferry to the Beavertail Lighthouse Museum, the Jamestown Rhode Island beaches, and much more!
+We had heard Jamestown would be a great day trip in Rhode Island.
+However, before visiting we didn’t realize how many fun things to do in Jamestown there actually were.
+Join us as we take you on the Newport ferry to the Beavertail Lighthouse Museum, the Jamestown RI beaches, and much more!

 Rhode Island Travel Inspiration

 - Cliff Walk Newport RI: 6 Fun & Easy Tips For Your Ocean Stroll